hamishivi/snmn-pytorch/README.md

 python test.py configs/<config name> <checkpoint file>
 ```

 Make sure the config and saved model match, and you'll need to have the appropriate dataset downloaded.
-By default, this will save a csv into a folder called `results`.

 ## Results